Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an ornate hexagonal symbol, frost forms, condensing onto its lines.
 Make a Prowess attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence water damage and apply 2 stacks of chilled.
 - **2 essence:** Deal 2d6 + 2 \* Presence water damage and apply 4 stacks of chilled.